 Diana is an Assistant Professor in the Muma College of Business at the University of South Florida.
 Her research and teaching focuses on understanding the way gender impacts venturing in both commercial and social entrepreneurship.

-Beth Kerly, MBA, Assistant Professor, HCC and Co-Founder of the InLab@HCC
+Beth Kerly, MBA, Associate Professor, HCC and Co-Founder of the InLab@HCC

 Beth is a full-time tenured business faculty member at Hillsborough Community College, and joined the adjunct faculty at the University of Tampa in 2015.
 In addition to her teaching activities, Kerly serves as the co-founder of the InLab@HCC.
 She actively works to promote and build community and business relationships for HCC and its students.
 Before joining HCC, Ms. Kerly founded BK Consulting, a business and marketing advisory service company.
 In the 1990’s, Kerly was involved in another startup, Conectiv Communications, a telecommunications service provider, where she served as the manager of innovative programs.